 Although Max Planck began developing these numbers in 1899 and first published them in 1906 (within his book, Theory of heat radiation), nobody paid much attention to what we now know as the Planck units.
 In 2001 Frank Wilczek (MIT) began publishing three articles, Scaling Mt.
 Planck (312, 321, 328) for Physics Today.
 Although other scholars had engaged one or more of the Planck numbers, in our private conversations, Wilczek took some credit for lifting the Planck units up-and-out of the category of numerology and to have opened the path for others to use and cite the Planck base units.

 There were a few scholars who had even earlier intuitions about the significance of these numbers and dared to write about it.
 To understand that history, there are many stories that need to be reviewed.
 For example, in 1959 C. Alden Mead (UMinn) began his struggle to publish his work about the Planck Length.
 Though finally published in 1964, the article, Possible Connection Between Gravitation and Fundamental Length (Phys.
 Rev. 135, B849, 10 August 1964), was ignored by the scholarly community.
 At that time, the Planck Length commanded almost no respect as a fundamental unit of length.

 Finite and Infinite.
-This project is a study of the finite, yet the infinite has a substantial, abiding and fundamental role.
-Within these studies the infinite is defined as (1) continuity, that which creates order, (2) symmetry, that which creates relations, and (3) harmony, that which creates dynamics.
+This project began as a study of the finite, but now, also the finite-infinite relation.
+Within all of these studies, the infinite is defined as (1) continuity, that which creates order, (2) symmetry, that which creates relations, and (3) harmony, that which creates dynamics.
 These three postulations about form and function assume a panoply of necessary-and-abiding transformations.
 We choose to avoid all religious and theological language and to leave such extensions to each reader.